VirtusLab/graphbuddy/README.md

 ### Graph Buddy interactions

-You can perform several interactions on the webview, that will help you understand the project semantics better.
-Choose between a range of features like: find path between nodes, show history of last 5 clicked elements, change pointing edges direction, filter by node kind, and many more!
+You can perform several interactions on the GraphBuddy panel, that will help you understand the project semantics better.
+Choose between a range of features like find the path between nodes, show history of last clicked elements, change pointing edges direction, filter by node kind, and many more!

 ![Graph Buddy User flow](assets/images/gifs/2d-interface-5-findpath_select.gif)
 ![Graph Buddy User flow](assets/images/gifs/2d-webview-6-edgesmode.gif)